Opposition parties likely to submit notice of no-confidence motion against govt in LS | Politics

 It was decided after weighing various options that this would be an effective way to compel the government to initiate a discussion on the issue, the sources said.

 The first no-confidence motion against the Modi government in the Lok Sabha was moved on July 20, 2018.
-The National Democratic Alliance (NDA) won with a thumping majority with 325 MPs voting no and only 126 in favour of the no-confidence motion.
-Although there was little doubt over the outcome of the 2018 no-trust vote on the floor of the Lower House because of the sheer number of MPs in the NDA's kitty, the debate gave an opportunity for the opposition to attack the government on a range of issues including farm distress, slow economic growth and rising incidents of mob lynching.
+The National Democratic Alliance (NDA) scored a thumping win with 325 MPs voting no and only 126 in favour of the no-confidence motion.
+Although there was little doubt over the outcome of the 2018 no-trust vote on the floor of the Lower House because of the sheer number of MPs in the NDA's kitty, the debate gave an opportunity for the opposition to attack the government on a range of issues, including farm distress, slow economic growth and rising incidents of lynching.

+A no-confidence motion can be moved by any member of the Lok Sabha.
+Rule 198 of the Rules of Procedure and conduct of Lok Sabha specifies the procedure for moving a no-confidence motion.
+The member has to give a written notice of the motion before 10 am which will be read out by the speaker in the House.
+A minimum of 50 members have to accept the motion and the speaker will accordingly announce the date for discussion for the motion.
+The allotted date has to be within 10 days from the day the motion is accepted.
+If not, the motion fails and the member who moved the motion has to be informed about it.

+If the government is not able to prove its majority in the House, it has to resign.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)